 Hurricane Michael Damage

 The property must have been damaged by or has damage as a result of Hurricane Michael in October 2018 and must have unrepaired damage as of the date of application.
-Rental property owners need not have registered for Federal Emergency Management Agency (FEMA) individual assistance to be eligible for the HRRP.
+Rental property owners need not to have registered for Federal Emergency Management Agency (FEMA) individual assistance to be eligible for the HRRP.

 If a rental property owner did not apply for FEMA assistance, HRRP will verify by inspection that the home was damaged using a damage verification process.
-Necessary repairs to the home not resulting from Hurricane Michael damage may be addressed only when required to meet program construction standards
+Damage to the rental property not caused by Hurricane Michael may be addressed only as necessary to meet program construction standards.
 Proof of Damage options:

 FEMA, SBA, or Insurance award letters constitute proof that the rental property was damaged by Michael.